devicetree-org/devicetree-specification/source/chapter5-flattened-format.rst

-Each uint64_t in the memory reservation block, and thus the memory reservation block as a whole, shall be located at an 8-byte aligned offset from the beginning of the devicetree blob (see section :ref:`sect-fdt-alignment`).
+Each uint64_t in the memory reservation block, and thus the memory reservation block as a whole, shall be located at an 8-byte aligned offset from the beginning of the devicetree blob (see :numref:`sect-fdt-alignment`).

 .. _sect-fdt-structure-block: